-the Do you have a Tom Kitten 50p and wondering if it’s rare and how much it might be worth?
+Do you have a Tom Kitten 50p and wondering if it’s rare and how much it might be worth.

-As one of the coins from the Beatrix Potter range it is sought after by collectables, but when it comes to price it’s the condition of the coin that is all-important as we shall see.
+As one of the coins from the Beatrix Potter range, it is sought after by collectibles, but when it comes to price, it’s the condition of the coin that is all-important, as we shall see.

 Tom Kitten 50p Coin 2017